 Benefits of Roasting without Oil

 Roasting vegetables without oil is a lighter, healthier alternative to traditional methods.
 Oil has very little nutritional value and 120 calories in one tablespoon.
-Most people are unaware that just one tablespoon of olive oil also has 1.9 grams of saturated fat.
+Most people are unaware that just one tablespoon of olive oil also contains 1.9 grams of saturated fat.

 By skipping the oil, you reduce the overall calorie and fat content, making it a great option for those watching what they eat.